mnesina/cookbook/README.md

-# Cookbook Just a bit from my experience
+# Cookbook.
+Just a bit from my experience

 <ul>
   <li><a href="SQLinjectionPrevention.md">SQL injection prevention tips</a></li>